 - New Board Member Dave Kreft: 51 votes

-Please see the pictures and birding biographies of our new slate of WOS Officers and Board members below.
-And then cast your vote during the voting period.
+Please see the pictures and candidate statements of our newly elected WOS Officers and Board members below.

-President Jennifer Kauffman, Vice President David Armstrong and Secretary Jon Houghton are running for second one-year terms.
+President Jennifer Kauffman, Vice President David Armstrong and Secretary Jon Houghton have been elected to second one-year terms.
 Grace Oliver served two years as treasurer and is departing.
-Bob Schmidt is running for that position.
-Continuing Board Members Kim Thorburn and Jason Fidorra will be starting the second year of their two- year-terms so won’t be included in this election.
-Bob Flores has served two terms and will leave the board.
-David Kreft is a candidate for that position.
-Ed Pullen is running for a second term.
-Matt Yawney has completed the last year of Will Brooks’ term and now will run for a two-year term.
+Bob Schmidt has been elected to replace her.
+Continuing Board Members Kim Thorburn and Jason Fidorra will be starting the second year of their two- year-terms so were not included in this election.
+Bob Flores served two terms and is leaving the board.
+David Kreft has been elected to that position.
+Ed Pullen has been elected to a second two-year term.
+Matt Yawney has completed the last year of Will Brooks’ term and has been elected to a new two-year term.

 Jennifer Kauffman – President